 Meanwhile, Henrik Fisker joined VLF, helping to market a V8-engined version of the Fisker Karma called the Destino, and designing a Dodge Viper-based sports car called the Force 1.
-He then circled back to more eco-friendly cars, founding Fisker Inc. with plans to launch a lineup of electric vehicles.
+He then circled back to more eco-friendly cars by founding Fisker, Inc.

-Fisker plans to unveil a “drivable prototype” of its sub-$40,000 SUV later in 2019.
-The company plans to build the vehicle in the United States, and is scouting factory locations in 11 states.
+Fisker will introduce the crossover in December 2019, and deliveries will begin about 18 months later.
+The company aims to build the vehicle in the United States, and is scouting factory locations in 11 states.
 Those states are: California, Georgia, Indiana, Kentucky, Michigan, Missouri, North Carolina, Ohio, Tennessee, Texas, and Virginia.
-Fisker has appointed Don Jackson — a former president of manufacturing at Volkswagen of America and senior vice president of quality and production at Toyota — as its senior advisor of manufacturing.
+Fisker has appointed Don Jackson — a former president of manufacturing at Volkswagen of America and senior vice president of quality and production at Toyota — as its senior adviser of manufacturing.

 Like Tesla, Fisker also plans to sell cars directly to customers, rather than through a dealer network.
-That’s caused headaches for Tesla, while startups like Faraday Future and Lucid Motors have yet to even deliver any cars to customers.
+That has caused headaches for Tesla, while startups like Faraday Future and Lucid Motors have yet to even deliver any cars to customers.

 - Karma Automotive unveils two head-turning concept cars, quicker 2020 Revero GT